Get directions to here using Google Maps.

 The Victoria Range was badly burnt in the fires of February 2013 but all areas are now open to climbing (Feb 2014).
 However there are access changes to the cliffs in the Eureka area.

 Drive north for a kilometre (approx) from the Mt Fox carpark on Red Rock Rd until you hit the obvious creek crossing (Muline Creek).
 50m south of Muline Creek is a carpark on the east side of the road (which, as of Oct 2008, has a big tree fallen across it) - park here.
 Walk up old fireroad for 100m to T-intersection.
 Walk right (south) for 50m to rock cairn marking track into Muline.
-The well worn track is pretty flat at first, but gets progressively steeper.
-The track is easy to follow and the walk takes about 25 minutes.
+The track is pretty flat at first, but gets progressively steeper and the walk takes about 25 minutes.
+As of 2017 the track is relatively easy to follow but is badly overgrown by bushfire regrowth in places, it has seen plenty of pruning but still needs a lot more so please bring secaturs.
+(A single well-defined path is much less impact on the environment than the track braiding inevitably caused by an ill-defined path).
 The track meets the cliff at After Midnight.

 Some content has been provided under license from: © Australian Climbing Association Queensland (Creative Commons, Attribution, Share-Alike 2.5 AU)